 With this in mind, here are steps that help you in measuring the ROI of digital transformation.

-Step 1: Set business objectives: Whether the objective is to boost revenue, improve productivity, address customer satisfaction, or gain a high NPS score, it is vital to narrow down on a business objective that matters the most.
+Step 1: Set business objectives: Whether the objective is to boost revenue, improve productivity, address customer satisfaction, or gain a high NPS score, it is vital to narrow down a business objective that matters the most.

 Step 2: Define investment goals: Defining digital transformation investment goals is a detailed process.
-It involves gathering information on what kind of investment is required, and what the investment will be used for—staffing, infrastructure, technology, etc. It needs to have a specific figure attached to it.
+It involves gathering information on what kind of investment is required and what the investment will be used for—staffing, infrastructure, technology, etc. It needs to have a specific figure attached to it.

 Step 3: Identify value metrics: This step is crucial since it determines what metrics reflect the success or failure of the digital transformation initiative.
 These are metrics that directly impact value creation and delivery while serving as a rolling metric that can be used to track the success of the project on a timely basis.

 Step 4: Determine time frames: Painting an accurate picture of ROI is impossible without setting a strict time frame.
-Along with setting a timeframe for measurement, it is important to take a look at the baseline metrics to understand where the numbers are now.
+Along with setting a timeframe for measurement, it is important to look at the baseline metrics to understand where the numbers are now.
 Once that is complete, the next step is to set incremental goals that can be monitored within the timeframe.